Teatro São Luiz: Purchase by Lisbon Council

 In 1971, the theatre was bought by Lisbon City Council, and its name was changed to Teatro Municipal de São Luiz.
 The new resident company had Luiz Francisco Rebello as Director, and included Eunice Muñoz among the actors.
+On 24 October 1987, the theatre hosted the OTI Festival 1987.
 In 1990 the Council contracted with the Companhia Teatral do Chiado (Theatre Company of Chiado) and Mário Viegas to operate the theatre.
 In 1998, major remodelling and expansion began.
 This involved the restoration of the main theatre, the remodelling of the stage and back-stage areas, and the creation of a studio room, a café-concert and a restaurant.
 Following completion of the work the theatre re-opened with the musical Amália, by Filipe La Féria.
 In July 2016, the main theatre was named after the Portuguese actor Luís Miguel Cintra.

 In January 2008, Teatro São Luiz premiered Evil Machines, a musical play written by the Monty Python team member Terry Jones.
 This was based on his book, with original music by Portuguese composer Luis Tinoco.